tpoisot/ms_pop_networks/ms_pop.md

 and population trait structure (over evolutionary times), all interactions happening within a community will impact one another.
 This does not actually mean pairwise approaches are bound to fail, but it does hearken for a larger scale approach that accounts for indirect effects.

-The occurrence or absence of a biotic interaction can either affect either the realization of other interactions (thus affecting the "interaction" component of network
-$\beta$-diversity) or the presence of other species.
+The occurrence or absence of a biotic interaction can either affect either the realization of other interactions (thus affecting the "interaction" component of network $\beta$-diversity) or the presence of other species.

-There are several well-documented examples of an interaction allowing new interactions to happen (e.g. opportunistic pathogens have a greater success of infection on hosts which are already immunocompromised by previous infections @olivier_are_2012), or conversely preventing them (a resident symbiont decreases the infection probability of a new pathogen [@koch_socially_2011;@heil_protective_2003]).
+There are several well-documented examples of one interaction allowing new interactions to happen (e.g. opportunistic pathogens have a greater success of infection on hosts which are already immunocompromised by previous infections @olivier_are_2012), or conversely preventing them (a resident symbiont decreases the infection probability of a new pathogen [@koch_socially_2011;@heil_protective_2003]).
 In both cases, the driver of interaction turnover is the patchiness of species distribution;
-the species acting as a "modifier" of the interaction is only present partially throughout the range of the other two species, thus creating a mosaic of different interaction configurations.
+the species acting as a "modifier" of the interaction is only partially present throughout the range of the other two species, thus creating a mosaic of different interaction configurations.
 Variation in interaction structure can happen through both cascading and environmental effects:
 @singer_disentangling_2004 show that caterpillars change the proportion